Kuseraga-git/Pokemon-Combat-Simulator-TS/README.md

 ### What's to come ?

 - Manage IV and EV of pokemons
-- Menue before battle
+- Menu before battle
   - Select Team1 and Team2
-  - Create new Pokémons in the menue
+  - Create new Pokémons in the menu
 - Nature and Talent management